Five reasons to study Sociology

 3. Broad skillset

 The skills developed during a Sociology degree are applicable to many areas of work.
-Improved critical faculties allow students to make rational and measured decisions in the interest of fairness, whereas a synthesis of group and independent projects provide students with skills of teamwork, self-dependence and autonomy.
-Furthermore, Sociology occasionally offers the chance of studying abroad, instilling skills of multiculturalism in students.
+Improved critical faculties allow you to make rational and measured decisions in the interest of fairness, whereas synthesis of both group and independent projects provide you with skills of teamwork, self-dependence and autonomy.

 4. Understand and cope with changes in society

 Society as a whole is in a constant state of flux.
-Studying for a degree in Sociology will help you not only understand what is going on, but assist you in adapting or coping with societal change.
-Of all the subjects to attract a broad demographic of cultures, Sociology will certainly reap the rewards.
+Studying for a degree in Sociology will help you not only understand what is going on, but it will also assist you in adapting or coping with societal change.